AtMostafa/good-coding-practices/workshop/pep8.org.md

 # PEP 8 — the Style Guide for Python Code

-This material is based on the [pep8.org](https://pep8.org/) website.
+Dased on the [pep8.org](https://pep8.org/) website.

-This is a stylized presentation of the well-established [PEP 8](https://www.python.org/dev/peps/pep-0008/).

 ---

 # Introduction

-This style guide evolves over time as additional conventions are identified and past conventions are rendered obsolete by changes in the language itself.
+PEP8 evolves over time.

 Code is read much more often than it is written.

-The guidelines provided here are intended to improve the readability of code.
+Intention: to improve the readability of code.

 A style guide is about consistency.
+Consistency:

-Consistency with this style guide is important.
-Consistency within a project is more important.
-Consistency within one module or function is the most important.
+- with this guide is **important**.
+- within a project is  **more important**.
+- within one module or function is the **most important**.

 ---